10 Reasons You May Be Paying Too Much for Auto Insurance

 #3 You Have a Long Work Commute

 For people who have a long route to and from work, your commute could be costing you more in auto insurance rates.
 In the eyes of the insurance company, the longer you are on the road each day, the more likely you are to be involved in an accident.
 It doesn’t mean you aren’t a safe driver, but you never know what you may encounter during your commute; hazardous weather conditions, road construction, traffic delays, reckless drivers, etc. If you can find a way to shorten your work commute or maybe even carpool a few days a week, you could end up saving on your premium.

 #4 Your Car Is More Likely to be Stolen

 If you drive a full-size Ford pickup, or a Honda Civic, your car could be target of car thieves, according to the National Insurance Crime Bureau's 2019 Hot Wheels report.
 Your insurance company may factor in the likelihood of your getting stolen in its insurance quote.
 Instead of the whole vehicle, car thieves may also steal just parts of your car, especially if you drive a late-model vehicle.

 #5 You Have Bad Credit

 Some insurance companies do use your personal credit score in determining the cost of your auto insurance.
 If you have to give your social security number to obtain an auto insurance quote, you can expect that your credit is going to be checked and used as one of the determining factors for your insurance rate.
-While this may not seem fair, there is some logic to it whether you agree or not.

 #6 Your Vehicle Costs More to Repair